microsoft/AcademicContent/Workshop/14. LUIS (Draft)/LUIS HOL.md

 Microsoft's [Language Understanding Intelligent Service](https://www.microsoft.com/cognitive-services/en-us/language-understanding-intelligent-service-luis), or LUIS for short, is designed to fill this need, making it extremely easy to deploy a model that takes sentences or *utterances* passed to it and interprets them by discerning intent and extracting *entities* such as "global warming".
 LUIS also lets you define sets of intentions and entities that are relevant to a specific application, which it can then use to provide guidance as a developer walks through the process of building a language understanding system.

-In this lab, you will create a LUIS application, configure a language understanding model using prebuilt and custom entities, and define intents.
-Then you will use the model to build a simple bot experience using the Microsoft Bot Framework.
+In this lab, you will create a LUIS application, configure a language understanding model using pre-built and custom entities, and define intents.
+Then you will use the model to build a bot experience using the Microsoft Bot Framework.

 <a name="Objectives"></a>
 ### Objectives ###